JohnLacerdaOliveira/CodeAcademyJumpers/README.md

 ## Setup
 Option 1 - [Download here](CodeAcademyJumpers.jar) the .jar file in this repo and run it from your computer, either macOS or Windows should work fine.

-Option 2 - [Download here](https://github.com/JohnLacerdaOliveira/CodeAcademyJumpers) the intire repo and run open it with IntellJ or any other JDK IDE and compile and run the project from there.
+Option 2 - [Download here](https://github.com/JohnLacerdaOliveira/CodeAcademyJumpers) the intire repo and open it with IntellJ or any other JDK IDE and compile and run the project from there.

 ## Project Status